 A lyre is a harp-like instrument that was common during antiquity.
 It had somewhere in the neighborhood of seven strings and was plucked with the fingers or played with a plectrum.

 Also found in the the cemetery were actual musical instruments.
-One such instrument, the so-called Queen’s Lyre, was found in the grave of Queen Pu-abi.
-These artifacts are thought to be the world’s oldest surviving string instruments.
+One such instrument, the Queen’s Lyre, was found in the grave of Queen Pu-abi.
+The Queen’s Lyre, and the other harps found in the dig, are thought to be the world’s oldest surviving stringed instruments.

 The animal represented on the Queen’s Lyre’s, a bull, had religious significance to the Sumerians.
 (The Sumerians were one of the first cultures on Earth; they lived about 4, 000 years ago in what today is the country of Iraq.)
 Evidence suggests that music was used by the Sumerians, and all other ancients known to us, to heighten the sense of awe during worship ceremonies.

 Cave paintings, metal rattles, bone flutes, and cemetery lyres are all very interesting.
-But they belong to the realm of archaeology, which is not the focus of this class.
+But they belong to the realm of archaeology, which is not the focus of this blog post.
 In order to really study music in depth, we need to enter the realm of history.

 The historical record begins with the birth of writing about 5,000 years ago.
 From this point, individuals are given voices, stories are told, and even a little music can be heard.